Clinical Rotation Network

 Students are exposed to all facets of prenatal screening and diagnosis including CVS, amniocentesis, high-resolution ultrasound, first trimester and multiple marker screening, and noninvasive prenatal screening.
 During the course of the rotation, students may also work with patients for preconception genetic counseling and other adult onset genetic conditions.
-Students have the opportunity to focus on cancer genetic counseling including participation in multidisciplinary tumor boards.
+Students have the opportunity to attend a monthly multidisciplinary fetal board meeting.

 The Medical University of South Carolina; Charleston, SC

 This rotation offers a variety of prenatal and preconception genetic counseling opportunities and observation of prenatal tests, including CVS, amniocentesis, and high-resolution ultrasound.
 The monthly Fetal Board allows for the participation in a multidisciplinary discussion and planning of management of pregnancies with fetal abnormalities.